Neanderthal behaviour: Medicine

 Neanderthals appear to have lived lives of frequent traumatic injury and recovery.
 Well-healed major fractures on many bones indicate the setting of splints.
 Individuals with severe head and rib traumas (which would have caused massive blood loss) indicate they had some manner of dressing major wounds, such as bandages made from animal skin.
 By and large, they appear to have avoided severe infections, indicating good long-term treatment of such wounds.

 Their knowledge of medicinal plants was comparable to that of Cro-Magnons.
 An individual at Cueva del Sidrón, Spain, seems to have been medicating a dental abscess using poplar—which contains salicylic acid, the active ingredient in aspirin—and there were also traces of the antibiotic-producing Penicillium chrysogenum.
 They may also have used yarrow and camomile, and their bitter taste—which should act as a deterrent as it could indicate poison—means it was likely a deliberate act.
 At the Kebara Cave in Israel, plant remains which have historically been used for their medicinal properties were found, including the common grape vine, the pistachios of the Persian turpentine tree, ervil seeds and oak acorns.

+In 2026, research into a 59,000‑year‑old Neanderthal tooth found in Chagyrskaya, Siberia, indicated that a stone drill had been used to treat a dental cavity.
+This predates the earliest known example of dental drilling by Homo sapiens by more than 40,000 years.

 Language

-It is unclear if Neanderthals had the capacity for complex language, but some researchers have argued that Neanderthals required complex communications to discuss locations, hunting and gathering, and tool-making techniques in order to survive in their harsh environment.
+It is unclear if Neanderthals had the capacity for complex language, but some researchers have argued that Neanderthals required complex communications to discuss locations, hunting, gathering, and tool-making techniques in order to survive in their harsh environment.
 In experiments with modern humans, the Levallois technique can be taught with purely observational learning without spoken instruction.

 The FOXP2 gene in modern humans is associated with speech and language development.
 FOXP2 was present in Neanderthals, but not the gene's modern human variant.
 Neurologically, Neanderthals had an expanded Broca's area—operating the formulation of sentences, and speech comprehension, but out of a group of 48 genes believed to affect the neural substrate of language, 11 had different methylation patterns between Neanderthals and modern humans.
 This could indicate a stronger ability in modern humans than in Neanderthals to express language.